tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

-In `dask` the `info()` function doesn't give us the output we know from `pandas`, but instead only gives the number of columns, first and last column name and counts each dtype.
-Alternatively we can do the following to get each dtype and non-null/null counts:
+In `dask` the `info()` function doesn't give us the output we know from `pandas`, but instead only gives the number of columns, the first and last column name and dtype counts.
+Alternatively, we can do the following to get each dtype and non-null/null counts:

 {{% codeblock %}}